ruven/iipmooviewer/README.md

 <b>navWinSize</b> : ratio of navigation window size to the main window.
 	Wide panoramas are scaled to twice this size [default: 0.2]

 <b>scale</b> : adds a scale to the image.
-Specify the number of pixels per unit
+Specify the number of pixels per unis.
+Should be given in pixels per mm if the default meter unit is used.
+Otherwise pixels per degree if degree units are used.

 <b>units</b> : define the units used.
 Can be in degrees or meters [default: meters].
 Or define completely new unit system.
 The default structure is the following:
 <pre>